 - Customer Relationship Management (CRM) Systems Tools like Salesforce and HubSpot help track leads, manage customer interactions, and personalize communication.
 They make it easier to build stronger relationships and close more deals.

-- Accounting Software and Finance Software Applications like QuickBooks and Xero streamline tasks such as invoicing, expense tracking, and financial reporting.
+- Accounting Software and Finance Software Applications like QuickBooks and Xero simplify tasks such as invoicing, expense tracking, and financial reporting.
 They help businesses stay organized and make smarter financial decisions.

 - Communication Platforms Apps like Slack and Microsoft Teams make it easy to chat, share files, and hold virtual meetings.
 They keep teams connected and productive, no matter where they’re working from.